-- Liaise with teachers regarding student absence both from the UTC and from individual lessons. - Oversee the UTC and lesson attendance and punctuality for members of their pastoral group - Intervene when an attendance or punctuality issue is identified: - Parent/carer attendance support Meeting - Discussion of additional support needed to improve attendance/punctuality - Issuing an attendance.
-Punctuality report for further monitoring - Reporting to the Assistant Principal if further issues identified - Liaise with reception to contact parents/carers when no explanation for absence has been received - Liaise with the mentor over attendance patterns and follow up where necessary. - Run regular attendance checks as requested by the Senior Leadership Team - Report weekly to the Deputy Principal regarding attendance / punctuality - Provide attendance data for the Principal and Trustees on a half-termly basis
+- Liaise with teachers regarding student absence both from the UTC and from individual lessons. - Intervene when an attendance or punctuality issue is identified: - Parent/carer attendance support meeting or parent contract - Discussion of additional support needed to improve attendance/punctuality - Making referrals to outside agencies where needed e.g. Local Authority for legal attendance monitoring - Celebrate students with improved and excellent attendance - Lead the intervention of students who have minor attendance issues (e.g. 93%-95%)

+- Reporting to the Assistant Principal if further issues identified - Liaise with the parents/carers over attendance patterns and follow up where necessary. - Maintain regular attendance reports and data - Report weekly to the Principal regarding attendance / punctuality